Strait of Magellan: Place names

 The place names of the area around the strait come from a variety of languages.
 Many are from Spanish and English, and several are from the Selkʼnam language, adapted to Spanish phonology and spelling.
 Examples include Timaukel (a hamlet on the east side of Tierra del Fuego), Carukinka (the end of the Almirantazgo Fjord), Anika (a channel located at 54° 7' S and 70° 30' W), and Arska (the north side of the Dawson Island).

 Magellan named the strait Todos los Santos, as he began his voyage through the strait on November 1, 1520, the day of "All Saints" (Todos los Santos in Spanish).
 Charles V renamed it Estrecho de Magallanes.
 Magellan named the island on the south side of the strait Tierra del Fuego, which the Yaghan people called Onaisín in the Yaghan language.
 Magellan also gave the name Patagones to the mainland Indians, and their land was subsequently known as Patagonia.

-Bahía Cordes is named for the Dutch pirate Baltazar de Cordes.
+Bahía Cordes is named after the Dutch pirate Baltazar de Cordes.

 The Strait of Magellan Park, 52 km south of Punta Arenas, is a 250 ha protected area.